 - The water transmission pipes in 1906 delivered water to San Francisco from four sources: Pilarcitos, San Andreas, Crystal Springs and Alameda.
 The pipelines from all four sources were damaged.
-The Pilarcitos pipe failed at 5 locations where it zig-zagged over the San Andreas fault, 2 elevated wood trestles, and more than 20 other locations.
-The San Andreas pipe failed at 1 location.
-The Crystal Springs pipe failed at multiple locations, including long lengths where it was supported on wood trestles across marshes (modern day liquefaction zones).
+The Pilarcitos pipe failed at every location where it zig-zagged over the San Andreas fault, at some elevated wood trestles, and many other locations.
+The San Andreas pipe failed at one location atop a wood trestle.
+The Crystal Springs pipe failed at multiple locations, including long lengths where it was supported on wood trestles across marshes adjacent to the San Francisco Bay margins (modern day liquefaction zones).
 The Alameda pipe had modest damage at a few locations. - We present the available evidence, including old (generally pre-1907) photos of many of the pipe failure locations.
 We discuss and provide commentary of these failures, coupled with modern understanding of the level of ground motions the pipes were exposed to at the various fault crossing locations, as well as the seismic withstand capacity of the pipes.
-Every pipe that crossed the San Andreas fault, broke. - We state the obvious.
-The thin-walled riveted wrought iron 30-inch diameter Pilarcitos pipe could not sustain the imposed fault offset without loss of the pressure boundary.
+Every pipe that crossed the San Andreas fault, broke. - The thin-walled riveted wrought iron 30-inch diameter Pilarcitos pipe could not sustain the imposed fault offset without loss of the pressure boundary.
 The pipe failed at all 5 locations where it was exposed to as little as ~7 feet to as much as ~12 feet of right lateral offset.
 The pipe also failed at 2 locations where it was supported on wood trestle bridges that collapsed.
 The thin-walled pipe failed at 24 (or more) locations where it was exposed to moderate to strong inertial shaking.

-- We state the not-so-obvious.
-The thicker-walled riveted wrought iron 30-inch diameter Pilarcitos pipe did not fail at any location where it was exposed to moderate to strong inertial shaking, including several locations where it was on wood trestles.
-Also, none of the wood-flume portions of the Pilarcitos conduit failed where they were exposed to moderate to strong inertial shaking. - In 1894, the SVWC planned on building a new 400 to 500 million gallon reservoir in San Francisco.
+- The thicker-walled riveted wrought iron 30-inch diameter Pilarcitos pipe did not fail at any location where it was exposed to moderate to strong inertial shaking, including several locations where it was on wood trestles.
+Also, none of the wood-flume portions of the Pilarcitos conduit failed where they were exposed to moderate to strong inertial shaking. - Excluding the fault offset locations, the rate of failure of thin-walled wrought iron riveted pipe (D/t > 250) was about 10 times higher than the rate of failure for thicker-walled (D/t < 150) wrought iron riveted pipe. - In 1894, the SVWC planned on building a new 400 to 500 million gallon reservoir in San Francisco.
 The intent of this reservoir was to be able to supply San Francisco with 2 to 3 weeks of high quality water should there be failures in the transmission pipes.
 SVWC purchased the Industrial site to build this reservoir.
 The City declined to allow SVWC to pass on the cost of this reservoir to customers.
-As a result, the reservoir was never built. - The bulk of the pipe failures was due to a failure to factor in seismic design into the pipes.
+As a result, the reservoir was never built. - The majority of the pipe failures were due to a failure to factor in seismic design principles.
 First, the common practice (even to this day) of designing transverse girth joints for only half the load as longitudinal seam joints, for continuous steel (or wrought iron) pipes, is absolutely wrong for pipes that need to have ductile response in earthquakes.
 Second, the practice of placing pipes atop wood trestles without suitable seismic lateral restraint, led to the failure of the above ground Crystal Springs pipeline.
 Third, axial slip joints placed irregularly along long reaches of continuous pipe, will tend to open / close several inches under strong ground shaking.